François Zoko: Notts County

 On 3 August 2012, Zoko signed a two-year deal with Notts County.
 He made his competitive debut in the league against Crewe.
 He also scored his first goal for the club as they ran out 2–1 winners.
 He scored his second goal for the club just three days later against Hartlepool in a 2–0 win.
-Zoko came of the bench to score his fourth goal for Notts County, in a 4–0 victory over his old team Carlisle.
-He picked up the "Man of the Match" award in a 4–1 victory over Bury, after coming of the bench to score two goals.
+Zoko came off the bench to score his fourth goal for Notts County, in a 4–0 victory over his old team Carlisle.
+He picked up the "Man of the Match" award in a 4–1 victory over Bury, after coming off the bench to score two goals.

 On 29 August 2013, Zoko left Notts County by mutual consent.

 Stevenage

 Following his departure from Notts County, Zoko signed a short-term deal with League One side Stevenage on 4 October, on a contract lasting until January 2014.
 He made a goalscoring debut for the club four days after signing, poking in Michael Doughty's shot to restore parity in an eventual 2–1 home win over Milton Keynes Dons in the Football League Trophy.
 In Stevenage's next match, Zoko scored twice in a 2–1 victory over Brentford at Broadhall Way, the club's first home league win of the season.
 He made it four goals in his first three games when he scored a late consolation strike in Stevenage's 2–1 loss at Walsall on 19 October.
 Three weeks later, he netted again, this time scoring twice in Stevenage's 2–1 win over Portsmouth in the FA Cup on 9 November, taking his seasonal goal tally to six.
 Three days later, Zoko scored in a 3–2 win over Leyton Orient in the Football League Trophy; his goal coming in just the third minute when he connected with Luke Freeman's inswinging cross.
-He took his goal tally for the season to ten when he scored in three consecutive matches towards the end of November and start of December, scoring in league defeats to Gillingham and Shrewsbury Town, before netting a headed goal in a 4–0 win over Stourbridge in the FA Cup Second Round.
+He took his goal tally for the season to ten when he scored in three consecutive matches towards the end of November and start of December, scoring in league defeats to Gillingham and Shrewsbury Town, before netting a headed goal in a 4–0 win over Stourbridge in the FA Cup second round.
 Zoko ended the year by scoring a late consolation strike in Stevenage's 4–1 loss away at Bristol City, curling the ball into the goal with a first-time finish after good work from Luke Freeman.
 He scored in the club's first game of 2014, the final game before Zoko's short-term contract was set to expire, a 3–2 win away at Championship side Doncaster Rovers in the FA Cup.
 Just three days later, on 7 January 2014, Zoko signed a contract to remain at Stevenage for the rest of the 2013–14 season.

 In 40 appearances for Stevenage, he scored 16 goals.

 On 17 May 2014, Zoko was released by Stevenage.